Staff shortages, supply backups batter EU economic growth

 After the EU economy shrank by 5.9% in 2020, when the pandemic hit Europe, the latest projections are that it grew by 5.3% last year and should reach 4% this year, before sliding back to 2.8% in 2023.

-High unemployment blighted the EU for so long, but now it cannot find enough people to put to work because the pandemic has sent many into quarantine and caused long-term illness.
-The highly contagious omicron variant also forced many member states into new containment measures that hit consumer spending.
+High unemployment had long blighted the EU, but now it cannot find enough people to put to work because the pandemic has sent many into quarantine and caused long-term illness.
+The highly contagious omicron variant also led many member states to impose new restrictions that hit consumer spending.

+The EU needs more energy sources to drive its rebound but has been faced with surging natural gas prices as supplies have dwindled for a number of reasons, including a cold winter last year and Russia holding back short-term sales.
+In the EU, this is believed to be an economic ploy to exert geopolitical advantage in the standoff with the West over Ukraine.
+But Russia says it's fulfilled its long-term contracts.